singleplatform-eng/ansible-users/README.md

 * shell - The user's shell.
 This defaults to /bin/bash.
 The default is configurable using the users_default_shell variable if you want to give all users the same shell, but it is different than /bin/bash.
+* gid - You can specify this option for a user if you do not want their primary group id to be the same as their user id.

 Example: